 3. Your belly button is an erogenous zone

 Even though the belly button is just a scar, the area has many nerve endings, making it ticklish, sensitive, and — if you're like Madonna — a love button that shoots sex tingles up your spine.
 If it can be licked, dipped, sipped, or dripped, someone has put it into a belly button during sexy time.
 Is that someone you?
 You can tell us.

 4. Some people don't have typical belly buttons

 When inside the womb, certain developmental problems with the bladder, intestinal tract, and belly wall can a leave a person without a typical belly button.
-Often these individuals will choose plastic surgery when they’re older to reconstruct their belly button.
+Often these individuals will choose plastic surgery when they’re older to .
 Some people, like super model Karolina Kurkova, have what can only be described as in-betweenies.
 Due to her lack of an innie or outtie, her photos are sometimes retouched to create the look of a belly button.

 Takeaway: All buttoned up